Dillon Brooks: Memphis Grizzlies (2017–2023)

 In Game 2 of the 2022 Western Conference semifinals against the Golden State Warriors, Brooks was assessed a flagrant 2 and ejected after he chased down the Warriors' Gary Payton II and hit him in the head when he was in the air, going up for a fast-break layup; Payton fell hard and fractured his left elbow.
 Brooks was suspended for Game 3 of the series.
 The Grizzlies would go on to lose the series in six games.

 On December 17, 2022, Brooks scored a team-leading 32 points during a 115–109 loss to the Oklahoma City Thunder.
 On February 2, 2023, Brooks was assessed a flagrant 2 foul and ejected for punching Cleveland Cavaliers player Donovan Mitchell in the groin.
 The next day, the NBA suspended Brooks for one game without pay for his actions.
 On March 4, he was suspended for one game without pay for incurring his 16th technical foul of the season.
 On March 17, Brooks was fined $35,000 by the NBA after he shoved a cameraman to the floor during a game two days earlier against the Miami Heat.
 On March 21, he was suspended for one game without pay for receiving two more technical fouls, pushing his total to 18 for the season.
 At the end of the season, Brooks was named for the first time to the NBA All-Defensive Second team.

 During Memphis' 2023 NBA playoffs series against the Los Angeles Lakers, Brooks openly criticized his opponent LeBron James for being "old", drawing scrutiny.
 Brooks was ejected after committing a flagrant 2 foul just 17 seconds into the second half of the Grizzlies–Lakers Game 3 matchup because of hitting James with a hit below the belt.
 Memphis would go on to lose the series in six games.

 Houston Rockets (2023–2025)

-On July 8, 2023, Brooks was acquired by the Houston Rockets as part of a sign-and-trade agreement.
+On July 8, 2023, Brooks was acquired by the Houston Rockets as part of a sign-and-trade agreement, signing a four-year, $86 million contract.
 On October 26, he made his Rockets debut, scoring 14 points along with four rebounds and two assists in a 116–86 loss to the Orlando Magic.

-On February 14, 2024, Brooks recorded a 19 point, 10 rebound double-double during a 121–113 loss to the Memphis Grizzlies.
+On February 14, 2024, Brooks recorded a 19-point, 10 rebound double-double during a 121–113 loss to the Memphis Grizzlies.

 On January 27, 2025, Brooks put up a career-high and Rockets franchise-record ten three-pointers en route to 36 points in a 114–112 win over the Boston Celtics.